KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/syllabus.md

 learningResourceType: Workshop
 learningOutcome:
   - Describe what an electronic lab notebook is
-  - Give examples of electronic lab notebook
+  - Give examples of electronic lab notebooks
   - Explain advantages of an electronic lab notebook
-  - Compare different Electronic Lab Notebooks (e.g. Chemotion and Kadi4Mat)
+  - Compare different electronic lab notebooks (e.g. Chemotion and Kadi4Mat)
-  - Select a electronic lab notebook that fits their needs
+  - Select an electronic lab notebook that fits their needs
 accessCost: N
 expertiseLevel: beginner
 template: signposting.html